AmaniGudali95/farmbeats_Agentic_AI/README.md

 **Why MD5 hash for deduplication?**
 Semantic Scholar paper IDs contain `/` and `.` which ChromaDB rejects.
 MD5 produces a clean 8-character alphanumeric string.
 Deterministic — same paper always produces the same hash.

-**Why `normalize_embeddings=True` for BGE?**
-BGE is specifically designed for cosine similarity with normalised vectors.
-Without normalisation, dot product scores are not bounded between -1 and 1, making comparison unreliable.

 ---

 ## What this system cannot do yet

 - **No real IoT sensors** — soil moisture simulated with realistic random variation per field
-- **No real NDVI** — hardcoded at 0.67; production would use Sentinel-2 satellite API (free via Sentinel Hub)
+- **No real NDVI** — hardcoded at 0.67; production would use Sentinel-2 satellite API
 - **No offline LLM** — requires Anthropic API for reasoning; production would use Ollama + Phi-3 Mini
-- **No multilingual support yet** — English only; Claude responds natively in any language with one system prompt change
+- **No multilingual support** — English only; Claude responds natively in any language with one system prompt change
-- **Abstract-only indexing for most papers** — full PDF download works where open access PDFs are available
-- **No fine-tuned embedder** — BGE is general-purpose; fine-tuning on labelled agricultural sentence pairs could push discrimination gap above 0.5
+- **No fine-tuned embedder** — BGE is general-purpose; fine-tuning on labelled agricultural pairs could push discrimination gap above 0.5
+- **Abstract-only indexing for most papers** — full PDF download where open access is available

 ---